-- That the report entitled "Potential Redevelopment 693 & 713 Davis Drive and 35 Patterson Street (Hollingsworth Arena Site)", dated April 29, 2019 be received; - 2.
-That Council endorse in principle the notion of redeveloping the entirety of the properties municipally known as 693 Davis Drive, 713 Davis Drive and 35 Patterson Street, in a manner generally consistent with the conceptual drawings entitled "Scenario 2 - Site Plan" and "Scenario 2 - Aerial View", attached to this Report, prepared by the Briarwood Development Group, dated December 7, 2018; and, - 3.
-That Staff be authorized and directed to do all things necessary to give effect to this resolution. - 5.3 Site Specific Exemptions to Interim Control By-Law 2019-04
+- 1. That the report entitled "Potential Redevelopment 693 & 713 Davis Drive and 35 Patterson Street (Hollingsworth Arena Site)", dated April 29, 2019 be received; - 2.
+That Council endorse in principle the notion of redeveloping the properties municipally known as 693 Davis Drive, 713 Davis Drive and a portion of 35 Patterson Street, in a manner generally consistent with the conceptual drawings entitled "Scenario 1 Site Plan" and "Scenario 1 Aerial View", attached to this Report, prepared by the Briarwood Development Group, dated December 7, 2018; and,